osprey-lang/coding-standards/README.md

 > Indenting with tabs lets everyone pick their preferred indentation size; aligning with spaces ensures code looks consistent for everyone (assuming a monospace font is in use).

-*(Code examples in this document are indented with 2 spaces because most browsers default to 8 spaces for a tab, which is rather unsightly.)*
+*(Code examples in this document are indented with 2 spaces because most browsers default to 8 spaces for a tab, which is rather unsightly.
+Feel free to consider this an argument in favour of spaces.)*

 Example (using `→` to represent a tab):